gosour/wff/README.md

 #A WFF interpreter
-##Checks for validity, consitency and creates the logic table
+##Checks for validity, consistency and creates the logic table
 <br>

 There are two files **parse.c** and **wff.c** of which the latter is the actual file.